rolspace/instagram-server-side/README.md

 	- INSTAGRAM_CLIENTID: Client ID assigned after creating the Instagram client
 	- INSTAGRAM_SECRET: Secret string assigned after creating the Instagram client
-	- EXPRESS_PORT: port for the Express server (default: 4000)
+	- PORT: port for the Express server (default: 4000)
 	- REDIRECT_URI: URI that Instagram will use to redirect to, after the user has authorized the application (default: http://localhost:4000/profile.html)

 5. Open a Terminal at the root of the repository's folder and run npm start